officialrajdeepsingh/mantine-ui-next-app/README.md

-Create a demo with Martine UI and nextjs app.
+Create a demo with Martine and [the nextjs app](https://beta.nextjs.org/docs).

 ```bash
 npm run dev